 - Turn your remaining soup up to high and bring to a boil.

 - In a measuring cup, or bowl beat together 3 eggs, salt, and pepper.

-- Once soup is boiling, using a fork drop thin strands of egg into soup for an egg drop effect.
+- Once the soup is boiling, using a fork drop thin strands of egg into the soup for an egg drop effect.
 Continue until all the egg has been slowly dropped into the boiling soup.